 ADINS® Clay 80T is a free-flowing powder that effectively prevents flame propagation by reducing polymer dripping during combustion.
 Additionally, it diminishes smoke production.

-Chemical Name: Sepiolite
+Chemical Name: Hydrous Magnesium Silicate

 Chemical Family: Magnesium & Magnesium Compounds, Silicates